sergueik/springboot_study/basic-mermaid/README.md

 ![Run Live Server](screenshots/capture-vscode2.png)

-and it will automatically open `http://localhost:5000/index.html` in the browser.
-There is an error
+and it will automatically open `http://localhost:5000/index.html` in the browser (port will be assigned dynamically) There is an error on the page
 ```text
 Live reload enabled.
 undefined:1  Failed to load resource: the server responded with a status of 404 (Not Found)